Guterw/ProcimoChallenge_FrontEnd/README.md

 Testing is an essential part of the development process.
 To run tests for this project, execute the following command:

 `npm test`

-## Dependencies

-### This project relies on the following dependencies:

--   ReactJS
--   Leaflet
--   react-leaflet

 ## Challenge Details